341109-Sudhanshu/DBMS_Project-341067-341109-341113/README.md

 # DBMS-Project-341067-341109-341113)
-DBMS Project as part of Term - 2 for ETB Subject
+DBMS Project as part of Term - 2 for ETB Subject under guidance of Prof. Ashok Harnal of FORE School of Management, New Delhi

 # City Care Hospital Management System (DBMS)